vtex/ux-writing/docs/intro.md

 ## What does it contain

 Here you can find:
-- [Voice Chart]() to guide you in drafting, editing and choosing the best microcopy.
+- [Voice Chart](): to guide you in drafting, editing and choosing the best microcopy.
-- [Text Patterns]() so you'll have a starting point to write precise text for buttons, titles, error messages and more.
+- [Text Patterns](): so you'll have a starting point to write precise text for buttons, titles, error messages and more.
-- [Process]() to direct you to the best practices and steps present when writing microcopy.
+- [Process](): to direct you to the best practices and steps present when writing microcopy.
-- [Accessibility]() so we build for community.
+- [Accessibility](): so we build for community.
-- [Localization]() to write copy that is ready to go global.
+- [Localization](): to write copy that is ready to go global.